microsoft/AirSim/docs/event_sim.md

 ev_sim = EventSimulator(W, H)
 ```

-The actual computation of the events is triggered through a callback function, which is executed every time a new RGB image is obtained.
+The actual computation of the events is triggered through an `image_callback` function, which is executed every time a new RGB image is obtained.
 The first time this function is called, due to the lack of a 'previous' image, it acts as an initialization of the event sim.

 ```
 event_img, events = ev_sim.image_callback(img, ts_delta)
 ```
 This function, which behaves similar to a callback (called every time a new image is received) returns an event image as a one dimensional array of +1/-1 values, thus indicating only whether events were seen at each pixel, but not the timing/number of events.
 This one dimensional array can be converted into the red/blue event image as seen in the function `convert_event_img_rgb`. `events` is a numpy array of events, each of format `<x> <y> <timestamp> <pol>`.

-Through the callback, the event sim computes the difference between the past and the current image, and computes a stream of events which is then returned as a numpy array.
+Through this function, the event sim computes the difference between the past and the current image, and computes a stream of events which is then returned as a numpy array.
 This can then be appended to a file.

 There are quite a few parameters that can be tuned to achieve a level of visual fidelity/performance of the event simulation.
 The main factors to tune are the following: